ray-project/ray/doc/source/rllib/rllib-offline.rst

             "path": "/path/to/json_dir/",
 	    # Num of tasks reading dataset in parallel, default is num_workers.
             "parallelism": 3,
-	    # Dataset allocates 0.5 CPU for each reader by default.
+	    # Datastream allocates 0.5 CPU for each reader by default.
 	    # Adjust this value based on the size of your offline dataset.
             "num_cpus_per_read_task": 0.5,
         }
 	...
     }

-To write sample data to JSON or Parquet files using Dataset, specify output and output_config keys like the following:
+To write sample data to JSON or Parquet files using Datastream, specify output and output_config keys like the following:

 .. code-block:: python